Family & Medical Leave Act (FMLA)

 The FMLA is a federal law.
 The FMLA entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.

-What protections does the Family & Medical Leave Act provide?
+What Work Protections That the Family & Medical Leave Act Provide?

 Eligible employees are entitled to take 12 workweeks of time off from work for:

-When am I protected under the Family and Medical Leave Act?
+When am I protected under the Family and Medical Leave Act (FMLA)

 You are covered under the FMLA if: